acdlite/recompose/README.md

 This is a good option for library authors who don't want to bloat their bundle sizes.

-Recompose depends on certain lodash modules, like `curry` and `compose`.
+Recompose depends on certain lodash modules, like `compose`.
 If you're already using lodash, then the net bundle increase from using Recompose will be even smaller.

 ## Feedback wanted